 11) Register to vote!
 Register others.
 Volunteer to work a polling place.
 REPORT QUESTIONABLE ISSUES to the GOP!

 12) Attend a candidate forum (virtual or in person).
 Get to know local candidates.
 They represent you which means they work for you.
 Your money provides the state and county budgets.

 RWCI members are invited to participate in the NFRW Literacy & Education Committee’s Children’s Reading Project this year.
-Details sent in June for this brand new outreach.
+Details will be sent later this summer for this brand new outreach.
 Members’ (men and women) videos reading a 10 minute children’s story will be broadcast through the National Federation of Republican Women’s YouTube and Facebook channels.
 Our goals include offering an option to families new to home educating and those seeking positive safe youth literacy.
 You must be a current member of RWCI to participate in this project.
 (Half of RWCI membership fee includes state and national membership.
 Men are also welcomed as members.)